PaulBRobinson/aoi-tori/readme.txt

 3. Built in templates or roll your own

 == Changelog ==
+= 1.1 =
+* Add 'Time Ago' filter to Twig template to allow date to be shown

+= 1.0.2 =
+* Fix issue with URL, User, Hashtag link matching replacement

 = 1.0.1 =
 * Fix issue with missing dependencies